VerifyTests/Verify.Avalonia/readme.md

 ## Getting Started

-The test project needs a `ModuleInitializer` and an Avalonia application with a styleg.
+The test project needs a `ModuleInitializer` and an Avalonia application with a `Style`.

 <!-- snippet: src/StandaloneExampleTest.XUnit/VerifyAvaloniaSetupApplication.cs -->
 <a id='snippet-src/StandaloneExampleTest.XUnit/VerifyAvaloniaSetupApplication.cs'></a>